plancksecurity/planck-proxy/README.md

 }
 ```
 #### home
-Home directory for the proxy execution. `work_dir`, `keys_dir` and `export_dir` are exepcted to be there or will be created there otherwise.
+Path to the home directory for the proxy execution. `work_dir`and `keys_dir` are exepcted to be there or will be created there otherwise.

 #### work_dir

-It's the folder where the `planckproxy` command will use to store the databaes and working files.
-By default this directory is set to the `work` folder in the current working directory.
+It's the name of the folder where the `planckproxy` command will use to store the databaes and working files.
+By default this directory is set to the `work` subfolder in the current working directory.

 Working directory, will be populated with a structure like this:

 ```